 Juan es alto.
 (Juan is tall.)

 Juan está enfadado.
 (Juan is angry.)

 Like in English, Spanish adverbs are used to describe verbs.

-Spanish adverbs can also move around in the sentence, similar to how they can in English.
-We could say:
+Spanish adverbs can also move around in the sentence like in English.
+You could say:

 Juan escribe lentamente.
 (Literally: Juan writes slowly)